What is a visual field assessment?

 The most common field test for glaucoma uses a computer that is called the Humphrey visual field analyser.
 The computer projects a series of lights that will flash on and off, one at a time.
 The test tries to find the dimmest light you can possibly see.

-Keep looking straight ahead at the central stationary orange dot throughout the
+- Keep looking straight ahead at the central stationary orange dot throughout the test.

 In some cases you may be asked to perform a Goldmann visual field assessment.
 This is not computer controlled.
 Instead of flashes of light, you will be shown a moving target of different sizes.